Kähler manifold: Holomorphic sectional curvature

 The deviation of a Riemannian manifold X from the standard metric on Euclidean space is measured by sectional curvature, which is a real number associated to any real 2-plane in the tangent space of X at a point.
-For example, the sectional curvature of the standard metric on CPn (for n ≥ 2) varies between 1/4 and 1.
+For example, the sectional curvature of the standard metric on CPn (for n ≥ 2) varies between 1/4 and 1 at every point.
 For a Hermitian manifold (for example, a Kähler manifold), the holomorphic sectional curvature means the sectional curvature restricted to complex lines in the tangent space.
-This behaves more simply, in that CPn has holomorphic sectional curvature equal to 1.
+This behaves more simply, in that CPn has holomorphic sectional curvature equal to 1 everywhere.
 At the other extreme, the open unit ball in Cn has a complete Kähler metric with holomorphic sectional curvature equal to −1.
 (With this metric, the ball is also called complex hyperbolic space.)

 The holomorphic sectional curvature is intimately related to the complex geometry of the underlying complex manifold.
 It is an elementary consequence of the Ahlfors Schwarz lemma that if $(X,\omega)$ is a Hermitian manifold with a Hermitian metric of negative holomorphic sectional curvature (bounded above by a negative constant), then it is Brody hyperbolic (i.e., every holomorphic map $\mathbb{C}\to X$ is constant).
 If X happens to be compact, then this is equivalent to the manifold being Kobayashi hyperbolic.

 On the other hand, if $(X,\omega)$ is a compact Kähler manifold with a Kähler metric of positive holomorphic sectional curvature, Yang Xiaokui showed that X is rationally connected.

 A remarkable feature of complex geometry is that holomorphic sectional curvature decreases on complex submanifolds.
 (The same goes for a more general concept, holomorphic bisectional curvature.)
 For example, every complex submanifold of Cn (with the induced metric from Cn) has holomorphic sectional curvature ≤ 0.

 For holomorphic maps between Hermitian manifolds, the holomorphic sectional curvature is not strong enough to control the target curvature term appearing in the Schwarz lemma second-order estimate.
 This motivated the consideration of the real bisectional curvature, introduced by Xiaokui Yang and Fangyang Zheng.
 This also appears in the work of Man-Chun Lee and Jeffrey Streets under the name complex curvature operator.